Decomposing Global Feature Effects Based on Feature Interactions: Further Characteristics of Feature Effect Methods

 and

 \paragraph{\normalfont\textit{Particularities of ALE Estimation.}} As seen for the continuous feature $\xv_3$ in the simulation example presented here, abrupt interactions (``jumps'')\footnote{With abrupt interaction, we mean interactions that lead to an abrupt change of the influence of one feature ($\xv_1$) based on the influence of another feature at a specific (``jump'') point ($\xv_3 = 0$) like the feature interaction between $\xv_1$ and $\xv_3$ in the here presented simulation example: $Y = 3X_1\mathbbm{1}_{X_3>0} - 3X_1\mathbbm{1}_{X_3\leq 0} + X_3 + \epsilon$ with $\epsilon \sim \mathbb{N}(0,0.09)$.} might be difficult to estimate for models that learn smooth effects, such as NNs (used here) or SVMs---especially when compared to models such as decision trees.
-Hence, depending on the model, these type of feature interactions can lead to very high partial derivatives in a region around the ``jump'' point instead of a high partial derivative at exactly the one specific ``jump'' point (here: $\xv_3 = 0$), thus leading to non-reducible heterogeneity.
-This is illustrated in the upper right plot of Figure \ref{fig:ale_dt}.
+Hence, depending on the model, these type of feature interactions can lead to very high partial derivatives in a region around the ``jump'' point instead of a high partial derivative at exactly the one specific ``jump'' point (here: $\xv_3 = 0$), thus leading to non-reducible heterogeneity (see upper right plot in Figure \ref{fig:ale_dt}).
 The standard deviation of the derivatives of $\xv_3$ are very high in the region around and not exactly at $\xv_3 = 0$.
 This interaction-related heterogeneity should be (almost) completely reduced when splitting w.r.t. $\xv_3 = 0$.
-However, high values will remain, since the model did not perfectly capture this kind of interaction.
-To account for this issue in the estimation and partitioning process within GADGET, we use the following procedure for continuous features: In the two new subspaces after a split, if the derivatives of feature values close to the split point vary at least twice as much (measured by the standard deviation) as the derivatives of the other observations within each subspace, then the derivatives of feature values close to the split point are replaced by values drawn from a normally distributed random variable where mean and variance are estimated by the derivatives of the remaining observation within each subspace.
+However, high values may persist if the model did not perfectly capture this kind of interaction.
+To account for this issue in the estimation and partitioning process within GADGET, we use the following procedure for continuous features: In the two new subspaces after a split, if the derivatives of feature values close to the split point vary at least twice as much (measured by the standard deviation) as those of other observations within each subspace, we replace these derivatives close to the split point with values drawn from a normally distributed random variable where mean and variance are estimated by the derivatives of the remaining observation within each subspace.